satyakipal/Python-for-Beginners-1/Working with Inputs.md

 ### The Gifts from the Users
 Any information or data that is sent to a program for processing is considered ` Input `.But before you can play with Inputs, you need to store it in a place called ` Variables`.

+Function used for taking input from user is `input()`.
+General Syntax: `input("Enter the messagae you want to show while asking for input")`
 ### Where to store the Gifts
 The gifts from the users are stored in a place called `Variable`.
 #### Variable